Study smarter with Fiveable

 Which two diagnostics would you use together to determine both whether a point is influential and which coefficients it affects most?

-An FRQ presents a regression with one observation having Cook's Distance of 0.8 and asks whether it should be removed.
-What threshold would you cite, and what additional diagnostics might inform your decision?
+A regression has one observation with Cook's Distance of 0.8.
+What threshold would you cite, and what additional diagnostics might inform your decision about whether to remove it?

 You're examining a partial regression plot and notice one point far from the regression line.
 Explain why this point might not have appeared unusual in a simple scatterplot of versus that predictor.